buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 Note: This doesnt change the subtrim so we have to manually remove this mix later and adjust the subtrim manually when not in flight

+## Testing:
+I have done various tests on this system and found it reliable.
+The achievable range I got with the SX1278 modules at the settings I used was more than 1.5km Line of sight.
+The transmitter to receiver update rate is around 35 frames a second which is sufficient to control an RC model.
+There are no issues with the servos either.

 ## Limitations:
 1. No trim buttons.
 A workaround is to trim with the knob.
 2. No basic telemetry support.
 3. Presently the RF transmission occurs at a fixed frequency (433Mhz) thus may interfere with other devices.
+4. No addressing and no binding between transmitter and receiver.
+No more than one active receiver can be used at a time.

 ## To do:
 1. Implement frequency hopping